Dien Bien Phu and the top 10 things to see and do in Dien Bien

 2. Muong Thanh field

-Renowned for being at the head of four largest fields in the Northwest, the Muong Thanh field will seduce you with a surprising beauty renewed with each rice season.
-Found at an altitude of 400 metres, this natural setting is spread over more than 20 kilometres long and 6 kilometres wide on average on the banks of the Nam Ron River.
+Renowned for being at the head of the four largest fields in the Northwest, the Muong Thanh field will seduce you with a surprising beauty renewed with each rice season.
+Found at an altitude of 400 metres, this natural setting is spread more than 20 kilometres long and 6 kilometres wide on average on the banks of the Nam Ron River.

 3. Pa Khoang Lake

 Embraced by a green setting of the mountains, the lake extends over approximately 600 hectares where an excursion in a boat is all relaxing and pleasant.
-There’s also the opportunity to meet in its surroundings the inhabitants of the Thai and Khmu ethnic group who preserve the customs of their ancestor.
+There’s also the opportunity to meet in its surroundings the inhabitants of the Thai and Khmu ethnic group who preserve the customs of their ancestors.